-In his younger days Sam Rockford grew up in the intelligence community with a father in Army Counter Intelligence Corps, and moved with him to many U.S. States and foreign countries.
+In his younger days Sam Rockford grew up in the intelligence community with a father in Army Counter Intelligence Corps.
+That meant living in many U.S. States and foreign lands.
 Dinner conversations included off-the-record accounts of actual CIC operations.

-In later years I went to work for a government contractor and had a Secret clearance.
-I avidly researched terrorist activities and visited sites of terrorist attacks.
-As a devoted reader of history books and a constant traveler to intriguing places around the world, I came to realize that most people—even in Arab countries—did not want to be caught up in terrorist violence.
+In later years Sam went to work for a government contractor requiring a Secret clearance.
+He avidly researched hacking activities and visited sites of terrorist attacks.
+As a devoted reader of history books and a constant traveler to unique places around the world, he came to realize that most people—even in Arab countries—did not want to be caught up in terrorist violence.
 Yet the small but dedicated cadres of terrorists have had an over-sized impact on their lives, and on our lives as well.

-In the 1960s, science fiction writers accurately predicted cell phones, communications satellites, robots, flat screen TVs and other advances that only became a reality many decades later.
-In the same way, I believe thriller and mystery writers can predict ways to deal with terrorists and perpetrators of crimes—which other people can then bring into reality.
+But there are also rays of hope.
+Because he remembers how science fiction writers in the 1960s accurately predicted cell phones, communications satellites, robots, flat screen TVs and other advances that only became a reality many decades later.
+In the same way, Sam believes insightful nonfiction and imaginative novels can open up images of a better world where we overcome many of the problems that face us today.

 With a bit of effort, maybe those images can be converted into reality by many people doing what they do best, in whatever way they can.
 Fewer tragedies, in a better world.